ClicShopping/ClicShopping_V3/README.md

 </p>

 # ClicShopping
 ClicShopping(tm) is a powerful open-source e-commerce solution that supports B2B, B2C, and B2B-B2C.
-With the integration of ChatGpt, an artificial intelligence system, ClicShopping helps shop owners increase their competitiveness.
+With the integration of ChatGpt, Bard (soon), an artificial intelligence system.

+ClicShopping helps shop owners increase their competitiveness.
 Best of all, it's completely free!

 The solution boasts a modern, responsive design that ensures an excellent website experience on all devices, including mobile and desktop, without compromising speed.